guillermooo/sublime-undocs/source/file_management/file_management.rst

 =============

 Goto Anything lets you **navigate files** swiftly.
 Open it with :kbd:`Ctrl+P`.
-As you type into the input area, open files and files in open directories will be searched, and a preview of the best match will be shown.
+As you type into the input area, names of open files and files in open directories will be searched, and a preview of the best match will be shown.
 This preview is *transient*, that is, it won't become the actual active buffer until you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
 You will find transient views in other situations.
 They are like ghosts or something.

 Goto Anything lives up to its name --there's more to it than locating files:

-.. comment on rules for searching: slash, etc.

 To perform a **fuzzy search**, append ``#`` and then keep typing, like this: